Geodesic Coordinates for the Pressure Metric at the Fuchsian Locus: Background and notation

 \begin{defn} The equilibrium state $m_0$ for $f=0$ is called a probability measure of maximal entropy.
 It is also called the Bowen-Margulis measure of $\Phi$.
 We also denote it as $m_{\Phi}$.
 It satisfies

 \end{defn}

-\begin{rem} For ${\mathbb{H}}^{n}$, the Liouville measure is a probability measure of maximal entropy for geodesic flows (see \cite{katok_Entropy-and-closed-geodesies} section 2).
-Thus in our case of hyperbolic surface $(X,\sigma)$, denoting the Liouville measure as $m_{L} \in \mathcal{M}^{\Phi}$, we have $m_{L}=m_{\Phi}$. \end{rem}
+\begin{rem} The Liouville measure $m_{L}$, the normalized Riemannian measure on $UX$, is a probability measure of maximal entropy for geodesic flows of closed hyperbolic manifolds (see \cite{katok_Entropy-and-closed-geodesies} section 2).
+Thus when considering the geodesic flow $\Phi$ of a hyperbolic surface $(X,\sigma)$, we have $m_{L}=m_{\Phi}$. \end{rem}

 Given $f$ a positive H{\"o}lder continuous function on $UX$, denoting $h(f)=h(\Phi^{f})$ to be the topological entropy of the reparametrized flow $\Phi^{f}$, we have the following lemma that allows us to ``normalize" a H{\"o}lder function to have pressure zero.